Ahiram15/Pneumonia_Detection/README.md

     python app.py
     ```
 3. Open your web browser and navigate to `http://127.0.0.1:5000/` (or the address displayed in your terminal).
-4. Upload a chest X-ray image to get a prediction.
+4. Upload a chest X-ray image to get a prediction.You can also use the sample test images provided in the `test_images/`

 ## Results

-The model achieves [mention accuracy, precision, recall, F1-score if available] on the test set.
+The model achieves [90.87% accuracy, 90% precision, 90% recall, 90% F1-score] on the test set.
 A `model_plot.png` file visualizes the model's training history (e.g., accuracy and loss over epochs).

 ## Technologies Used